 Moving on, Kaziranga National Park is one of the most famous wildlife sanctuaries in India which is also listed as the UNESCO World Heritage Site.
 Settled in the lap of north East India, in Assam, the wildlife reserve in nurtured by nature and kept in its true form.
-Kaziranga is home to a large population of One Horned Rhinoceros in the world.
+Kaziranga is home to a large population of One Horned Rhinoceros in the world, which is why it is among the top wildlife sanctuaries in India.
 In addition to the rhinos, there are elephants, bears, panthers, various birds, some migrating from far corners of the world and more.

 Spread across the floodplains of the Brahmaputra River, the nature reserve comprises of the forests, wetlands and grasslands and is a part of Eastern Himalaya biodiversity hotspot.
 Planning a wildlife holiday in Kaziranga is a dream come true as one can get a view of the very rare Ganges River dolphins.

 One of the top wildlife sanctuaries in India for: UNESCO World Heritage Site in India, Great one-horned rhinoceroses